Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 ## Challenges

-This looks good but that data is getting pretty old!

-**Challenge:** Try this example with another dataset.
+**Challenge:** This looks good but that data is getting pretty old!
+Try this example with another dataset.

+**Challenge:** Update the data.
+Doing this will show how `useEffect` is working with `useD3` and that `dependencies` array.

+Try this: create a couple buttons that sort the data on different criteria.
+For example: sort on name/label.
+Sort on country, sort on population.

+Since `array.sort()` mutates the original array you'll need to top the array when you set state.

 ## Conclusion